Best Headgear For Muay Thai 2020

 This is a classic cheek protector style headgear.
 As its name suggests, the super sparring head guard is designed for sparring -not competition.
 It is equipped with ample of padding for protection and extensive cheek and chin coverage to protect much of the face.
 These features ensure the safety of the user in Muay Thai and boxing alike.
 Save for your nose, your face is pretty much covered and protected.

-The HG10 is Fairtex’s most popular headgear and like all Fairtex products, these are constructed with durable leather and strong stitching -and lots of love- to withstand the adverse nature of full contact sparring.
-You know you can always count on Fairtex when it comes to your Muay Thai needs.
+The HG10 is Fairtex’s most popular headgear with a good balance in design in terms of features and like all Fairtex products, these are constructed with durable leather and strong stitching -and lots of love- to withstand the adverse nature of full contact sparring.
+However, some users have commented on the padding to be a bit hard which is inline with their gloves.
+For those who prefer a soft padding (see Twins HGL-3 below), Fairtex may not be the brand but for most folks, it remains a trustworthy option.

 |– “Excellent product and great visibility with lightweight, however be careful with the size, it fits small so if you hesitate, buy bigger size.”